 3816 South Broadway, southbroadwayartproject.org

 The South Broadway Art Project hosts Open Workshop, which provides pottery students with as much instruction as they want or need to learn.
 Students learn at their own pace and can take part in classes such as the Make-A-Mug Workshop, Glaze & Paint Your Own Pottery, and Clay Date Night.
-The group offers a 10 or 28 Hour Pass or Monthly Membership, which are $95, $185, and $150, respectively.
+The group offers a 10-hour pass, a 28-hour pass, a Monthly Membership, or a Three-Month Membership, which are $95, $185, $150 and $382, respectively.

 Wheel Throwing